truecharts/public/website/src/content/docs/guides/fluxcd/capacitor.md

 ## Add The Repository

-Go to your `Reponsitories/oci` directory
+Go to your `Reponsitories/oci` directory and create this file.

+capacitor-manifests.yaml
 ``` yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2
 kind: OCIRepository